Information for Queensland public housing tenants

 How lead-based paint can affect health

 Mild lead poisoning causes lethargy, and severe poisoning can cause death.
 The greatest threat is to small children, pregnant women, breast-fed infants and pets.
-Lead poisoning in infants can result in impaired intellectual development.
+Lead poisoning in infants and children can result in impaired intellectual development.

 Lead-based paint can also contaminate soil and other areas around your home making it an environmental hazard.